 At this time, many of the station buildings along the line were in poor condition having suffered from years of neglect.
-Indeed, it is difficult to imagine now, but the importance of retaining buildings and structures of historic significance was not always recognised.
-Some had been given a basic renovation by the railway authorities and, notably, three stations, Kirkby Stephen, Ribblehead and Horton were handed over to the Settle and Carlisle Railway Trust on long leases following essential structural repairs.
-However, Dent was already outside the railway estate and in private ownership.
-On 18th October 1999, the station building received a Grade II listing as a building of national importance which is material to later in the story.
+Indeed, it is difficult to imagine now but the importance of retaining buildings and structures of historic significance was not always recognised.
+Some had been given a basic renovation by the railway authorities and, notably, three stations, Kirkby Stephen, Ribblehead and Horton were handed over to the Settle and Carlisle Railway Trust on long leases.
+However, Dent was already outside the railway estate in private ownership and on 18th October 1999 the station building received a Grade II listing as a building of national importance.
+This is material to later in the story.